frak-id/contracts-v2/README.md

 ### Kernel plugins

 Plugins for the Kernel smart accounts.
-They can be deployed on any chain via the `deploy/` folder, using [orchestra](https://github.com/zerodevapp/orchestra).

 | Name                                  | Address                                       |
 |---------------------------------------|-----------------------------------------------|